-The mountains are full of very happy, healthy cows that roam freely through the countryside.
+Originally from Calabria, vrasciole are log or disk-shaped.
+They’re especially popular in mountain towns.
+The mountains are full of healthy cows that roam freely through the countryside.
 They occasionally cross the road alone or in small groups, it’s the most traffic you’ll see for miles.
 The beef in Calabria primarily comes from these cows.

-Vrasciole are usually made on Sundays for lunch, the biggest meal of the week.
-In Italy Sundays are reserved for family and eating, so you better be at the table at 1 pm sharp especially if nonna is making her famous fried meatballs.
-Vrasciole take time to make so Sunday is the perfect day since there’s no rush.
-The ingredients are simple and mixing is easy, but you want to let the meat rest for the flavors to combine.
+We make Italian fried meatballs (vrasciole) on Sundays for lunch because it’s the biggest meal of the week.
+In Italy, Sundays are reserved for family and eating.
+So you better be at the table at 1 pm sharp because nonna is making her famous fried meatballs.
+Also, it takes time to make vrasciole and on Sunday there is no rush.

 Giuseppe’s mom often makes ‘Vrasciole’ that are round and flat (sort of disc-like).
-This is how she’s always made them.
-In other parts of Calabria you may find different shapes or sizes, but the shape described today is most typical to the region.
+This is how she always makes them.
+In other parts of Calabria, you’ll find different shapes or sizes, but the log shape is most typical in Calabria.

-Traditional Vrasciole are always fried. *Shocking*.
-Calabrians love fried food, so it’s no surprise they decided to fry their signature meatballs as well.
-We break from tradition in this recipe because we prefer to bake the Vrasciole.
-Why?
+Traditional Italian meatballs like vrasciole are always fried. *Shocking*.
+Italians in general, but especially Calabrians love fried food.
+So it’s no surprise they fry their signature meatballs as well.
+We break from tradition in this recipe because we prefer to bake these meatballs.
 It’s less work and the house doesn’t smell like fried food.
 But it does smell like delicious roasting meatballs!

 - 3 cloves finely chopped garlic or 3/4 tbsp garlic powder